T4 – Resilience

 3. You don’t limit yourself to your official responsibilities but also volunteer to do things that make sense to you.

-5. You invest primarily in gaining capabilities that remain relevant despite changes in technology, market, and preferences.
+5. You invest primarily in developing capabilities for yourself and your team that remain relevant despite changes in technology, markets, and preferences.

-6. You manage your work and life in such a way that you can overcome financial issues without any serious difficulty.
+6. You manage everything in such a way that you and your organization can overcome probable financial issues without serious difficulty.

-8. You ensure the knowledge and skills of team members are such that work can continue if one or a few team members become unavailable.
+8. You ensure the knowledge and skills of team members are such that work can continue if one or a few team members (including yourself) become unavailable.

 9. You ensure that there’s enough reserve (time, money, etc.) in the implementation of any solution to cover its unknown unknowns.

-10. You always have an alternative plan for when the primary plan doesn’t work.
+10. You always have one or more alternative plans for when the primary plan doesn’t work.

-11. You ensure that there’s an effective versioning and backup system for the information you and your teams create.
+11. You ensure that there’s an effective versioning and backup system for the information you and your teams create or collect.

 12. You ensure there’s enough redundancy for the critical technologies the team uses.

-13. You know who to go to when you need niche services.
+13. You know who to go to when you need niche services or products.

 14. You ensure that solutions are diversified so that they are not subject to the same risks.